Yiling-Huo/eye-tracking-workshop-slides/_handout/day2.md

 \end{exe}
 ```

 In terms of semantic interpretation, it has been found that the plausibility of a word as a sentence continuation affects eye movements.
 Implausibility cannot affect eye movements until the reader has actually constructed, or at least entertained, an implausible semantic interpretation; thus the timing of implausibility effects sheds light on how long it takes to integrate a word into a representation of the sentence's meaning.
-For example, Rayner et al. @rayner2004effect compared reading times on a critical word (e.g. *carrots*) and subsequent material when the word is plausible vs. implausible:
+For example, Rayner et al. @rayner2004effect compared reading times on a critical word (e.g. *carrots*) and subsequent material when the word is plausible vs. anomalous:

 ```{=latex}
 \begin{exe}